Today's Articles

 During an emergency commissioners' conference in June 1940, James R. Stewart, a commissioner from Ohio and graduate of the course of African philosophy, was named the successor.
 In the following months, the Parent Body of the UNIA was moved from New York to Cleveland.
 In October 1940, the New Negro World started publishing out of Cleveland.
 After the 1942 International Convention in Cleveland, a rehabilitating committee of disgruntled members was held in New York.
 In 1949, Stewart moved to Monrovia, Liberia, took Liberian citizenship, and moved the Parent Body of the UNIA there.
 Stewart and his entire family relocated deeper into the country's interior, establishing themselves in Gbandela, Liberia, where they established a hospital, school, and farm.
 He continued to lead the Association as President-General until he died in 1964.

 After Stewart died from cancer, the UNIA Parent Body was moved from Monrovia to Youngstown, Ohio, where James A. Bennett took the lead.
 In 1968, Bennett was succeeded by Vernon Wilson.
-After President-General Wilson died in 1975, Mason Hargrave became the next President General.
+After President-General Wilson died in 1975, Mason Hargrave became the next President-General.
 Hargrave testified during United States congressional hearings in August 1987 about the proposed exoneration of Marcus Garvey on charges of mail fraud.
-The findings of the Judiciary Committee were Garvey was innocent of the charges against him.
+The Judiciary Committee found that Garvey was innocent of the charges against him.

 Although the Committee determined he had been found guilty earlier due to the social climate of America at the time, they had no legal basis upon which to exonerate a person who had died.
 After President General Hargrave died in 1988, all his papers and other Parent Body material were returned to the Western Reserve Historical Society in Cleveland, Ohio.
 From 1988 until now, Cleo Miller, Jr. has held the title of President General.